nuwave/lighthouse/docs/master/api-reference/directives.md

 """
 directive @inherits(
     """
-    The parent Type
+    The type from where it will inherit.
     """
-    parent: String!
+    from: String!
 ) on OBJECT | INPUT_OBJECT | ENUM | INTERFACE | UNION
 ```